Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Algorithm

 \section{Algorithm}

-The procedure of prototype selection by REPS is briefly summarized as follows. \begin{itemize} \item Compute the rank matrix from the input distance matrix \item Compute the parameter values in the constraints \item Solve the Quadratic Programming problem with regards to the degradation parameters \item Eliminate candidates with high degradation parameters \end{itemize} 2A{The description of the algorithm with more detail is shown in \algref{alg:1}.}
+The procedure of REPS is briefly summarized as follows. \begin{itemize} \item Compute the rank matrix from the input distance matrix \item Compute the parameter values in the constraints \item Solve the quadratic programming problem regarding the degradation parameters \item Eliminate candidates with high degradation parameters \end{itemize} {The description of the algorithm with more detail is shown in \algref{alg:1}.}

-\revcontd{In order to address large datasets, we used an efficient approximation algorithm for SVM training, shown in \algref{alg:2}. \algref{alg:2} is a modification of the Structural SVM \cite{Joachims:2009:CTS:1612990.1613006} learning algorithm, which obtains the approximate solution to the linear SVM problem using the cutting-plane method.
-It solves a modified SVM problem where $\rho_i$ is used as the relatively scaled margins of respective prototypes.}
+\relocate{In order to address large datasets, we implemented a modification of the Structural SVM \cite{Joachims:2009:CTS:1612990.1613006} learning algorithm, for an efficient approximation algorithm for training SVM.
+It solves a modified SVM problem using the cutting-plane method, where $\rho_i$ is used as the relatively scaled margins of respective prototypes. \algref{alg:2} in \apxref{apx:tables} shows the pseudo-code of the algorithm.}

 \rewrite{With regards to the computational requirements, the space complexity is dominated by that of storing the mutual distance matrix among labeled instances, which is $O(n^2)$.
 The time complexity is dominated by the computation of ranks, which is $O(n \log n)$ for each instance.}